SprintHive/income-docs/api/v2/GetIncomeVerificationState.md

 * You have read and understand the security section [click here for more details](../../guides/security/CreatingJsonWebToken.md)

 This can be used for the following reasons:
-* what the result of the income verification request
+* get the result of the income verification request
 * get all the documents linked to the income verification request
 * get the detected nett income